|

 NLM Call Number: OR 380

-This work is a later interpretation of
+This work is a

-Chang Chung-ching's classic work on the diagnosis
+later interpretation of Chang Chung-ching's classic work on the

-and treatment of cold and fever syndromes.
+diagnosis and treatment of cold and fever syndromes.
 The original

-author's name and the title of the book appear here on
+author's name and the title of the book appear here on the title page

 |